Johndenisnyagah/Riza-habit-tracker/README.md

 # Riza - Habit Tracker Web Application

-A modern, full-stack habit tracking web application built with Node.js, Express, MongoDB, and vanilla JavaScript.
-Track your daily habits, visualize your progress, and build consistency with secure cloud-based data storage.
+This is a modern, full-stack habit tracking web application built with Node.js, Express, MongoDB, and vanilla JavaScript.
+Track your daily habits, visualize your progress, and build consistency with secure, cloud-based data storage.

 ## Table of Contents